Monday, May 31, 2021

 Weigh the Ways You Portray Item Weight

 Researchers at Texas A&M University, University of Kentucky, Seoul National University, and Myongji University were interested in perceptions of weight arising from looking at depictions of an item being considered for purchase.
 This comes into play with ecommerce when the shopper hasn’t previously held the item.
-Prior studies have shown that depictions of an object as larger or darker in color produce perceptions of heaviness.
-Ads for items where low weight is an advantage should avoid closeup images and feature the light-hued model.
+For example, depictions of an object as larger or darker in color produce perceptions of heaviness.
+Ads for items where low weight is an advantage should avoid closeup images, and the ads should feature a light-hued model.

 The researchers find that the density of a product display also matters.
 Consumers shown a smartphone with 90 app icons expressed less interest in purchasing the phone than consumers shown the same phone with 30 app icons.
 Along with this, the more densely packed display led to perceptions that the phone was heavier.
-A companion study showed that this difference in purchase interest was not due to judgments that the 30-icon phone was a later model than the 90-icon phone.
-Maybe consumers would think that a phone loaded with 90 app icons must have been owned for a long time.
+A companion study showed that this difference in purchase interest was not due to judgments that the 30-icon phone was a more recent model than the 90-icon phone.
+The idea was that consumers might think a phone loaded with 90 app icons must have been owned for a long time.

 The recommendation, then, is to maintain low visual density in marketing materials for items where portability is a desirable feature.
 On the other hand, when stability and heft are desirable product features, such as with a home safe, darker colors and more crowded visual displays would be advantages.